Scheduling Policies & Procedures

 - All Honors and AP course requests will be reviewed by department chairs and/or teachers for final approval.

 Course Scheduling Conferences

 Current Sophomores and Juniors should schedule a meeting with a College Counselor to review their course requests and make any necessary changes.
 Completed Course Appeal Request Forms must be submitted at this meeting.
 A Student Support Counselor will review the course request process with current 8th graders and Freshmen in one of their classrooms.
-Students are free to schedule an appointment with a counselor if they choose.
 However, 8th graders and Freshmen with Course Appeal Request forms must meet with a Student Support Counselor and bring their completed forms with them.